Atmosphere of Triton: Voyager 2

-Later Observations
+Later observations

 In the 1990s, observations from Earth were made of the occultation of stars by Triton's limb.
 These observations indicated the presence of a denser atmosphere than was inferred from Voyager 2 data.
 The surface pressure in the late 1990s is thought to have increased to at least 19 μbar or, possibly, even to 40 μbar.

 Other observations have shown an increase in temperature by 5% from 1989 to 1998.
 One of the scientists involved in investigation of Triton, James L. Elliot, said:

 "At least since 1989, Triton has been undergoing a period of global warming.
 Percentage-wise, it's a very large increase."

-These observations indicate Triton is having a warm southern-hemisphere summer season, that only happens once every few hundred years, near solstices.
-Theories for this warming include the sublimation of frost on Triton's surface and a decrease in ice albedo, which would allow more heat to be absorbed.
-Another theory argues the changes in temperature are a result of deposition of dark, red material from geological processes on the moon.
-Because Triton's Bond albedo is among the highest within the Solar System, it is sensitive to small variations in spectral albedo.
+These observations indicate Triton has a warm southern-hemisphere summer season that only happens once every few hundred years, near solstices.
+Hypotheses for this warming include the sublimation of frost on Triton's surface and a decrease in ice albedo, which would allow more heat to be absorbed.
+Another theory argues the changes in temperature are a result of the deposition of dark, red material from geological processes on the moon.
+Because Triton's bond albedo is among the highest within the solar system, it is sensitive to small variations in spectral albedo.

 Triton Watch

-The Triton Watch program uses astronomers to monitor changes in the atmosphere.
-It was created from funds from NASA.
+The Triton Watch program was a campaign involving astronomers to monitor changes in the atmosphere of Triton.
+It was launched under a grant from NASA.